- 8 units from Category A courses

-- three Board Developed courses of two units or greater
+- three Board Developed courses of 2 units or greater

 - four subjects.